 Filing LLC Taxes

-A limited liability company (LLC) is a pass-through tax entity.
-This means that profits pass through the company to individual members.
-The individual members, rather than the company, must report the members' share of the profits on their individual tax returns.
+The Internal Revenue Service (IRS) usually treats a limited liability company (LLC) as a pass-through entity for federal tax purposes.
+Pass-through taxation means that the business's profits and losses pass through the company to individual members.
+Rather than the company, the individual members must report the members' share of the profits on their individual tax returns.

-Filing Federal Income Taxes as a Single Member LLC
+Filing Federal Tax Returns as a One-Member LLC

-Filing Federal Income Taxes as a Multi-Member LLC
+Filing Federal Tax Returns as a Multiple-Member LLC

 Paying Estimated Taxes